Vyral/max-folkers/_posts/2021-10-04-why-bay-park-is-so-desirable.md

 9:43 — Strategy for new listings

-11:00 — Open Houses
+11:00 — Open houses

 11:48 — What’s to come in the market moving forward?

 12:25 — Wrapping up

 I hope you learned a little bit about the highly desirable Bay Park area.
 If you have questions about the community or anything else related to real estate, feel free to give me a call.
+I look forward to hearing from you.&nbsp;